|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-At any instant in time the fission thermal power emitted by the assembly is proportional to N.
+At any instant in time the fission thermal power (heat per unit time) emitted by the assembly is proportional to N.

 If the the assembly of atoms is shaped like a thin disk the outside surface area of the assembly is large compared to its volume, so most of the emitted neutrons escape from the assembly without being captured by other atoms, making k less than zero, which causes N to decrease over time.

 If the assembly of atoms is shaped like a sphere, which has a relatively small outside surface area as compared to its volume, then k can be greater than zero, which causes N to rapidly increase over time.
-That situation is known as a chain reaction.
+That situation is known as a rapid chain reaction.

 If the fissile atoms are distributed like two parallel flat pancakes, then slowly bringing the two pancakes closer together makes their net behaviour change from being like two separate disks to being like one single sphere.
 That is, there is a distance between the two pancakes at which k = 0.

-We can build such an assembly at room temperature and immerse it in a pond of liquid sodium.
+We can build such an assembly at room temperature and immerse it in a pool of liquid sodium.
 Then at time:

 t = to